norcalbiostat/AppliedStatistics_notes/docs/PCA.md

 This last point means that for any given $C_{i}$ we can quantify the relative degree of dependence of the PC on each of the standardized variables.
 This is a.k.a. the **factor loading** (we will return to this key term later).

-To calculate the principal components using the correlation matrix, you just need to specify that you want `cor=TRUE`.
+To calculate the principal components using the correlation matrix using `princomp`, set the `cor` argument to `TRUE`.

 ```r